-We created Hour directory, a digital platform featuring bookable architect-designed hideaways outside the city – and beyond.
+We created Hour directory, a new travel and hospitality platform featuring bookable architect-designed hideaways an hour from the city — and beyond.

-The website is a part-directory, part-editorial platform that showcases design-led places in areas around the UK and Ireland.
-Choosing places within easy reach of the city was a key consideration.
+The website is a part-directory, part-editorial platform that showcases design-led places in the UK and Ireland.
+Showcasing places within easy reach of the city was a key driver.

 At the heart of the website is a carefully considered navigation system.
 Visitors filter by country and then by city-level, and the listings update accordingly.